-- The OSHC Service will maintain an up-to-date register of equipment at the OSHC Service. - The Approved Provider will be ultimately responsible for any purchases of equipment. - Educators will document any equipment that needs maintenance on a prioritised basis in the maintenance register. - Management will keep up to date with any recalled products by registering products where possible (e.g., electronics) - Resources and equipment will be chosen to reflect the cultural diversity of the service's community and the cultural diversity of contemporary Australia. - The OSHC Service will actively pursue the contribution of families regarding toys and equipment at the service. - All new equipment will be checked against Australian Safety Standards. - Children will be introduced to new toys and pieces of equipment and taught how to use and care for them appropriately. - Equipment that should only be used under supervision will be stored in a safe place out of children's - The use of pools and toys or equipment, which involves the use of water, will be used under the direct supervision of educators.
-All equipment will be emptied of water when not in use and stored in such a manner that it cannot collect water. - Equipment will be checked regularly by the educators to ensure it is in a clean and safe condition which will be recorded on the appropriate indoor and outdoor safety checklist. - The Approved Provider will advise educators and parents about the purchase of new equipment and ensure a risk assessment has been conducted.
+- The OSHC Service will maintain an up-to-date register of equipment at the OSHC Service. - The approved provider will be ultimately responsible for any purchases of equipment. - Educators will document any equipment that needs maintenance on a prioritised basis in the maintenance register. - Management will keep up to date with any recalled products by joining Product Safety Recall mailing lists and/or registering products where possible (e.g., electronics/furniture) - Resources and equipment will be chosen to reflect the cultural diversity of the service's community and the cultural diversity of contemporary Australia. - The OSHC Service will actively pursue the contribution of families regarding toys and equipment at the service. - All new equipment will be checked against Australian Safety Standards. - Children will be introduced to new toys and pieces of equipment and taught how to use and care for them appropriately. - Equipment that should only be used under supervision will be stored in a safe place out of children's - The use of pools and toys or equipment, which involves the use of water, will be used under the direct supervision of educators.
+All equipment will be emptied of water when not in use and stored in such a manner that it cannot collect water. - Equipment will be checked regularly by the educators to ensure it is in a clean and safe condition which will be recorded on the appropriate indoor and outdoor safety checklist. - The approved provider will advise educators and parents about the purchase of new equipment and ensure a risk assessment has been conducted.